geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 peek and take his range of fight to get stands for partial contiguous.
 Yeah, it's a it's a development flag, but it's a lot better than flags like fuse a range and fuse calm backwards.
 Why did we have a flag that mentioned calm?
 An a range.
 What are those things?
 Those things are nothing.

 ##### **Geohot** [[00:16:59](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1019)]
 They're just reduces.
 Pekin takes a real thing.
 A poorly named real thing, but real.
 It's fine.
 Cake.
-Let's talk about some of the range of fire regression still.
+Let's talk about some of the rangeify regression still.

 ##### **Chenyu** [[00:17:21](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1041)]
 The biggest one is open pilot.
 So Harold and I will merge will update some of the benchmark to be the latest model.
 So currently comma can update tiny great version because the significant regression in model speed.
 I should be able to see that in benchmark with putting the new model and I think in one. of the PR head also put the pre-rangedified numbers.
 And he's basically saying we need to get a number back to that number so they can upgrade.
 I think one might be, so OpenPy has two models now, two main model.
 One is the vision and one is a policy.
 I think the vision model, I tried messing around with the older disable block reorder kind of fix the speed, even make it faster.
 So I don't know if it works.
 We should just remove block reorder.
 It's very hard to work with now.